oxford-pharmacoepi/CancerCovid_NegativeBinomialReg/README.md

-# Negative Binomial Regression Time Series Modelling of Incidence of cancer screening/diagnostic tests/referrals and cancer diagnoses over the COVID lockdown
+# Negative Binomial Regression Time Series Modelling:
+## Incidence of cancer screening/diagnostic tests/referrals and cancer diagnoses over the COVID lockdown

 ## Introduction
-This is code utilises the output of the incidence rates analysis of cancer screening/diagnostic tests/referrals and cancer diagnoses over the COVID lockdown periods for the Cancer/Covid OPTIMA project, to perform negative binomial regression modelling to model the observed vs. expected incidence rates.
+This code utilises the output of the incidence rates analysis of cancer screening/diagnostic tests/referrals and cancer diagnoses over the COVID lockdown periods for the Cancer/Covid OPTIMA project.
+This code performs negative binomial regression modelling to model the observed vs. expected incidence rates.
 Here we focus on breast, colorectal, lung and prostate cancer, and associated screening/diagnostic tests/referrals in their diagnostic pathways.

 The code firstly prepares your data.
-Your data should be one .csv file exported from the IncidencePrevalence package containing the incidence estimates for your study, inserted into the 'Data' folder in this project, located in 1_DataPrep.
+Your data should be one .csv file exported from the IncidencePrevalence package containing the incidence estimates for cancer diagnoses, and one for screening/diagnostic tests, inserted into the 'Data' folder in this project, located in 1_DataPrep.

 Second, the code runs a negative binomial validation modelling, using data from Jan 2017 to Feb 2019 to forecast incidence rates from March 2019 to March 2020.

 Third, the code runs a prediction model using data from Jan 2018 to Feb 2020 to forecast incidence rates from March 2020 to the end of data availability, and produces tables and figures of these estimates.

-Fourth, the code produces tables and figures of incidence rates and incidence rate ratios from per-lockdown, across extended lockdown and post-lockdown periods.
+Fourth, the code produces tables and figures of incidence rates and incidence rate ratios from pre-lockdown, across extended lockdown periods.

 These analyses are featured in the following paper:

-Barclay, N.L., Pineda Moncusi, M., Jödicke, A. M., Prieto-Alhambra, D., Raventós, B., Newby, D., Delmestri, A., Man, W-Y., Chen, X., & Català (in preparation).
+Barclay, N.L., Pineda Moncusi, M., Jödicke, A. M., Prieto-Alhambra, D., Raventós, B., Newby, D., Delmestri, A., Man, W-Y., Chen, X., & Català, M. (in preparation).
 Changes in Incidence of Breast, Colorectal, Lung and Prostate Cancer, and Screening and Diagnostic Tests, Before, During and After the UK National COVID-19 Lockdown: A Retrospective Cohort Study Using UK Primary Care Health Records

 ## Running the analyses
 1) Download this entire repository (you can download as a zip folder using Code -> Download ZIP, or you can use GitHub Desktop).